mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/workstation-file-base.md

 ---
 title: WorkstationFileBase class
-description: Base class for Workstation files.
-It contains functionality to support common input/output operations on Workstation files.
+description: "Base class for Workstation files.
+It contains functionality to support common input/output operations on Workstation files. "
+last_modified_at: 2024-06-26T20:27:06Z
 ---

 Base class for Workstation files.
 It contains functionality to support common input/output operations on Workstation files.